 2. Data Cleaning

-Data cleaning is the process of identifying and correcting inaccurate, incomplete or irrelevant data.
-Common tasks include:
+Data cleaning is the process of identifying and correcting incomplete or irrelevant data.
+It includes some common tasks like:

 # Remove duplicates